nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter8_chapter_8_holy_spirit_comforter_guide_and_power.md

 <!-- p143 -->
-2.  **Exploring Scripture:** Read <span class="x-scripture" data-type="ref" data-book="John" data-chapter="14" data-verses="26" data-lang="en" data-version="NKJV">John 14:26</span>.
+2.  **Exploring Scripture:** Read <span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="14" data-verses="26" data-lang="en" data-version="NKJV">John 14:26</span>.
 How does the Holy Spirit’s role as Teacher and Helper encourage you in your faith journey?

 <!-- p144 -->